mihinsumaria/EmergencyGuide/README.md

 No other dependencies.
 The code is documented for your understanding.
 Feel free to test the code by adding more accordion elements similar to 'Test' and 'Test1'.
+The live version of this code preview is available [here](https://mihinsumaria.github.io/EmergencyGuide/Emergency.html)

 ### Who do I talk to? ###
 For any questions send an email at mssumaria@wpi.edu